Ghostedoryx/server-cloner/README.md

 This project was made to allow users to copy servers without having the Administrator permission when they're unable to add a bot to the server.

 ## Setup
-- Download as a ZIP, or `git clone https://github.com/ElijahGives/server-cloner.git`
+- Download as a ZIP, or `git clone https://github.com/Ghostedoryx/server-cloner.git`
 - Run `install.bat`
-- Edit `config.py` to the configuration you need.
+- Run `confsetup.py` to configure the server cloner to your needs
 - Run `start.bat`.

 ### Account Termination